Rami24t/Chat-app-CSS-illustration_Frontend-Mentor-Challenge/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com/Css/) - This is an amazing resource which helped me realize that it is best to make my own custom radio buttons.
+- [w3schools](https://www.w3schools.com/Css/) - This is an amazing resource which helped me realize that it is best to make my own custom radio buttons.
 I'd recommend it to anyone who needs a hint on styling elements.

 ## Author